gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Nawp."
 The female condor's head bobbed from side to side.
 "Mountain's moving too fast.
 Might not be able to get back."

 "I see," Razi said thoughtfully.
-"Well, if you change your mind---for anyone---I'm sure the captain would be grateful if you let him know."
+"Well, if you change your mind—for anyone—I'm sure the captain would be grateful if you let him know."

 The condor tilted her head to study Razi, as if trying to decide whether he was a rabbit or a tiger.
 "Ehp," she finally squawked,